|

 sea:

-from Pointe a Pitre, station maritime Bergevin, 1-2
+from Pointe a Pitre, Bergevin maritime station, 1-2

-crossings in the morning, which lasted about an hour, back to
+crossings in the morning, which take about an hour, returns late

-from Trois Rivières, crossing 20 minutes, 18 euros
+from Trois Rivières, crossing takes 20 minutes, 18 Euros

 return.
 Tickets on sale at the Syndicat d'Initiative.
-A ferry
+The boat

-boat early in the morning and one in late afternoon.
-E 'can
+sails once early in the morning and returns late afternoon.
+You

-ferry.
-About 24 euros each way, tickets are on sale on the ferry
+sails in the morning.
+About 24 Euros each way, tickets are on

 From Saint François, daily with a stopover in Saint

-From Sainte Anne, the ferry part in the early morning
+From Sainte Anne, the boat sails weekly in the early

-a / r, on sale to the American Bar on the seafront or village.
+costs about 33 Euros, tickets on sale at the American Bar on the

-Francois Sainte Anne, and to link Les Saintes departing early in
+from Saint Francois & Sainte Anne, departing early in the

 By